-Moses Euans (Marjorie Marquis Gould's Great-Great-Grandfather; a cousin to the Heath's)
+Moses Euans (Marjorie Marquis Gould's Great-Great-Grandfather;

 His Arrival in Logan County